ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 * the method SHALL be "GET".

-* the request SHALL include a single "Host" header field containing the origin of the UDP proxy.
+* the request SHALL include a single Host header field containing the origin of the UDP proxy.

-* the request SHALL include a "Connection" header field with value "Upgrade" (note that this requirement is case-insensitive as per {{Section 7.6.1 of HTTP}}).
+* the request SHALL include a Connection header field with value "Upgrade" (note that this requirement is case-insensitive as per {{Section 7.6.1 of HTTP}}).

-* the request SHALL include an "Upgrade" header field with value "connect-udp".
+* the request SHALL include an Upgrade header field with value "connect-udp".

 A UDP proxying request that does not conform to these restrictions is malformed.
 The recipient of such a malformed request MUST respond with an error and SHOULD